-Ms. Gonzalez has been active in research relating to the Galveston Bay Estuary and the watersheds of the Upper Texas Coast for nearly 30 years.
+Ms. Gonzalez has been active in research relating to Galveston Bay and the Gulf Coast for nearly 30 years.
 Her expertise includes analysis of coastal monitoring data sets and the development of assessment methodologies, indicators and public outreach products with an emphasis on coastal habitats, fish and wildlife communities, invasive species, water resources, climate resilience and stakeholder engagement.
-Her broader work considers the intersection between the human and ecological systems across multiple spatial and temporal scales with a focus on risks and impacts associated with changing environmental conditions and climate change.
-She co-edited the second, third and fourth editions of the State of the Bay: A Characterization of the Galveston Bay Ecosystem.
-She developed the Galveston Bay Report Card, the Quiet Invasion invasive species field guide series and numerous research reports.
+Her broader work considers the intersection between the human and ecological systems with a focus on risks and impacts associated with changing environmental conditions.

 HARC is partnering with multiple organizations to provide a science-based review of groundwater in the Houston-Galveston Region.

 HARC's 2019 Annual Report highlights the successes of the organization and is the result of ongoing partnerships and innovative collaborations.
 Thank you to our supporters, especially our partners and the funders that make HARC’s work possible.

 HARC’s most recent Green Paper offers specific examples of how communities can fund recovery along with considerations that should be given to communities and the natural environment.